hwanggu-corgi/hwanggu-log/README.md

             - Performed tests and corrected the function to make sure it is working as it should

         - Added helper function [5 of 12] `get_parent_path`
-            - Cleaned code
-            - Fixed `segmentation error` in code
-            - Fixed compilation errors
-            - Added codes to function
+            - Added codes and function description
-            - Added codes to test functions
+            - Added test functions to make sure function is working as it should
+            - Performed tests and corrected the function to make sure it is working as it should

 ### October 20th, 2020
 1. Worked on csc-369 assignment 1 - `Creating a file system using FUSE`